Need to know

 Making an application

 In Alberta, landlords and tenants have different places they can go to make an application.
 Landlords and tenants should seek legal advice if they do not know what to do.
-More information on dispute resolution resources can be found on the Find Help section of this website.
+For more information on dispute resolution resources, refer to the Find Help section of this website.

 Residential Tenancy Dispute Resolution Service

 The Residential Tenancy Dispute Resolution Service offers landlords and tenants an alternative means of resolving serious disputes outside of court.
 This service is designed to be faster, more informal, and less expensive than the courts.
 A tenant or a landlord who has concerns related to an eviction, unpaid rent/utilities, security deposit, damages, repairs, or other common disagreements may use the service.
-To make an application, certain forms must be filled out, filed, and served on the other side.
-The other side then has a chance to respond, and a hearing date will be set.
-The matter will be heard before a Tenancy Dispute Officer who is authorized to make binding decisions on claims up to $100,000.
+To make an application, one must fill out certain forms, file, and serve on the other side.
+The other side then has a chance to respond, and a hearing date is set.
+The matter is before a Tenancy Dispute Officer who has the authority make binding decisions on claims up to $100,000.

 The Alberta Court of Justice of Alberta is available for landlords and tenants to apply for a remedy of up to $100,000.
-To make an application in Alberta Court of Justice, certain forms must be filled out, filed, and served on the other side.
-The other side then has a chance to respond, and a trial date will be set.
+To make an application in Alberta Court of Justice, one must fill out certain forms, file, and serve on the other side.
+The other side then has a chance to respond, and a trial date is set.
 More information is available on the Alberta Court of Justice Civil website.

 Court of King’s Bench

 The Court of King’s Bench is the higher court in the province of Alberta.
-It is recommended that lawyers represent parties at this level of court.
-While landlords and tenants can use this court for disputes, it more common for these applications to be heard in Alberta Court of Justice or the Residential Tenancy Dispute Resolution Service.
+Landlords and tenants can use this court for disputes.
+However, it is more common for these applications to be heard in Alberta Court of Justice or the Residential Tenancy Dispute Resolution Service.
 Parties considering the Court of King’s Bench as a dispute resolution process should get legal help.